jacquelinenyinawabagesera/Recos-Technical-Documentation/README.md

 # Recos Technical Documentation

-This repository contains the technical documentation for [Recos](https://recos-six.vercel.app/), an AI-powered recruitment assistant for Odoo.
+This repository contains the technical documentation for [Recos](https://recos-six.vercel.app/), an AI-powered recruitment assistant.

 ## 🚀 Features